 While you’re visiting Kilohana Plantation, be sure to stop by the Koloa Rum Company (mentioned below).

-Address: Depot, 3-2087 Kaumualii Hwy, Lihue, HI
+Address: Depot, 3-2087 Kaumualii Hwy., Lihue, HI

-Koloa Rum Company
+About the Koloa Rum Company

 The Koloa Rum Company is located at the Kilohana Plantation in Puhi, Kaua’i.
 It is a place where one can get rum that was distilled… on location!